 Introduced in 2016 by CoreOS, an Operator is a method of packaging, deploying and managing a Kubernetes application.
-A Kubernetes application is an application that is both deployed on Kubernetes and managed using the Kubernetes APIs and kubernetes tooling such as Kubectl.
+A Kubernetes application is an application that is both deployed on Kubernetes and managed using the Kubernetes APIs and Kubernetes tooling such as Kubectl.

-In other words, an operator is an application specific custom controller that works directly with kubernetes API as such it can create, configure, manage instances of complex stateful applications according to the custom rules written inside our custom controller.
+In other words, an operator is an application specific custom controller that works directly with Kubernetes API as such it can create, configure, manage instances of complex stateful applications according to the custom rules written inside our custom controller.

 Before we go any further into the details, lets dial it back a little to understand two important concepts which bring Operators to life.

-A Custom Resource is an object that extends the Kubernetes API or allows you to introduce your own API into a kubernetes cluster.
+A Custom Resource is an object that extends the Kubernetes API or allows you to introduce your own API into a Kubernetes cluster.
 A Custom controller handles in-built Kubernetes objects, such as Deployment, Service in new ways, or manage custom resources as if they were native kubernetes components.
 Naturally, custom controllers are most effective when combined with custom resources and operator pattern is one such combination.

 A bit more about Operator

-As explained earlier, an operator builds upon the two central kubernetes concepts Resource and Controller and adds knowledge or configurations that allows the operator to execute common application tasks.
-They ultimately help you focus on a desired configuration, not the details of manual deployment and life cycle management.
+As explained earlier, an operator builds upon the two central Kubernetes concepts Resource and Controller and adds knowledge or configurations that allows the operator to execute common application tasks.
+They ultimately help you focus on the desired configuration, not the details of manual deployment and life cycle management.
 Let’s look at it from an example, for example when scaling an etcd cluster manually, a user has to perform a number of steps:

 - create a DNS name for the new etcd member